kdhrubo/cheetah-sales-api/README.md

 ## Lead

+Leads are people who are interested in your product and service.
+Converting leads to loyal customers will provide success within a business.
+By managing your leads in a systematic and structured way, you can increase both the numbers of leads you generate and how many leads you convert.

+### Associated Lists

+*  Activities
+    *  Meetings (0 to many)
+    *  Tasks (0 to many)
+    *  Activity Log (0 to many)
+*  Notes (0 to many)
+*  Files (0 to many)
+*  Campaigns (0 to many - because multiple campaings can generate same lead)
+*  Emails (optional)
+*  Product (0 to many)

+The activities can be shown in a calendar or timeline form.

 ### Converting Lead

 Once a Lead is qualified and determined to be a potential sale, it is considered as a Hot Lead and can be converted to a Deal.